 Photo Credit: Courtesy of the President's Council on Fitness, Sports and Nutrition.

-Drew Brees - guest coach for the iVillage Get Moving Now Community Challenge - is a co-chair of the President's Council on Fitness, Sports & Nutrition and the 2009 Super Bowl MVP-winning quarterback for the New Orleans Saints.
+Drew Brees - coach for the iVillage Get Moving Now Community Challenge - is a co-chair of the President's Council on Fitness, Sports & Nutrition and the 2009 Super Bowl MVP-winning quarterback for the New Orleans Saints.

 A native of Austin, TX, Brees attended Westlake High School and lettered in football, basketball, and baseball and as a senior in 1996 led his football team to a perfect 16-0 record and the 5A State Championship while garnering 5A Offensive Player of the Year honors.